LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 - You can’t control the car’s speed

-If you notice any of these signs, it is important to get off the road as quickly as possible and call for help.
+If you notice any of these signs, getting off the road as quickly as possible and calling for help is important.
 Do not continue driving on the blown-out tire, or you could cause a more serious accident.

 What Injuries Can A Blown-Out Tire Accident Cause?

-Injuries caused by a tire blowout accident can cause all kinds of damages that may require hospitalization for many reasons.
+Injuries caused by a tire blowout can cause many injuries that may require hospitalization for many reasons.